Hstellar/Conversational_Question_Anwering_System/FlowQA/README.md

 ```
 ####

-For the above two methods after training the model and log file are saved in the same directory with the name passed in the "--name" argument.
+For the above two methods after training is done, the model and log file are saved in the same directory with the name passed in the "--name" argument.

 This can be also run using the collab notebook "FlowQA.ipynb" and the files given